robertzk/r-book/docs/data_preparation/training_versus_prediction.md

 us to use the same code to perform either step.

-The rest of this chapter is dedicated to one example of such a convention--the **mungebits** package that comes with the syberia suite of packages.
+The rest of this chapter is dedicated to one example of such a convention--the **mungebits** package that comes with the syberia set of packages.

 **[Previous Section](index.md)** | **[Index](../../README.md)** | **[Next Section](training_versus_prediction.md)**